snowfort-ai/awesome-llm-webapps/README.md

 # Open Source, Actively Maintained Web Apps for LLMs 💬

-LLM-based applications have many parts: Search backends, prompting systems, UIs, and more.
-To jump-start your project, this repository aggregates high-quality, functioning web applications for use cases including Chatbots, [Natural Language Interfaces](https://colinharman.substack.com/i/137091060/natural-language-interfaces-nli), Assistants, and Question Answering Systems.
+Jump-start your LLM project by starting from an app, not a framework.
+This repository aggregates high-quality, functioning web applications for use cases including Chatbots, [Natural Language Interfaces](https://colinharman.substack.com/i/137091060/natural-language-interfaces-nli), Assistants, and Question Answering Systems.
 It compares projects along important dimensions for these use cases, to help you choose the right starting point for your application.

 To ensure the utmost quality and usability, projects must adhere to the following criteria to be included: